dalila28/concreate_crack_image_classification/README.md

                                                                 Figure 1

    * Figure 2 showing snapshot of model performance for continuation of training under 10 fine tune epochs.
 As you can see from the figure 2 the epochs training is stopped at 18/20 not 20/20 this happen because I applied early stopping during training. "**code line of early stopping: (early_stopping = callbacks.EarlyStopping(monitor='val_loss', patience=3)**".
 EarlyStopping callback can detect if the model's performance is not improving on new data.
-If the validation loss does not improve for a certain number of epochs (patience=3), it can be an indication that the model is no longer learning meaningful patterns and further training may not be beneficial.
-Therefore, training can be stopped early to avoid overfitting.
+If the validation loss does not improve for a certain number of epochs (patience=3) **as you can see for epoch 16 and epoch 18 have similar value of validation loss**, it can be an indication that the model is no longer learning meaningful patterns and further training may not be beneficial.
+Therefore, training will stop early to avoid overfitting.
+Training and validation achieved 99% of accuracy and we can say that the model perform optimally as the difference value of training loss and validation loss is not too far.

 ![model_performance2](https://github.com/dalila28/concreate_crack_image_classification/blob/main/images/model_finetune_p1.png)